 Since the level of aberrations inherent to amateur telescopes is generally well below 0.15 wave RMS, the effect of aberrations on visual quality of star images vs. that in aberration-free aperture may be noticeable, but not significant.
 However, there are exceptions to this.
 One is the size of aberrations farther off-axis, which is often significantly higher than 0.15 wave RMS.
 Another is wavefront error caused by seeing, which can be higher even in medium-size apertures.

 As a consequence of the magnification factor, i.e. non-point images appearing point-like if magnified to less than ~3 arc minute, visual coma-free field in the eyepiece is larger than "diffraction-limited" field in the image formed by the objective.
-Since, substituting h=tanεƒe in Eq.17, sagittal coma in terms of eyepiece apparent field and focal length is CS=tanεƒe/16F2 in mm, and the P-V wavefront error is smaller than sagittal coma by a factor of 3F, i.e. W=CS/3F=tanεƒe/48F3, the P-V wavefront error at the boundary of coma-free field in a 20mm eyepiece in an ƒ/5 Newtonian is about 2 wave P-V for 550nm wavelength.
-It is larger than "diffraction-limited" coma level (0.42 wave P-V) by a factor of 5, which means that the linear coma free field here is also as much larger than the formal "diffraction-limited" field.
+Substituting h=tanεƒe in Eq.17, sagittal coma in terms of eyepiece apparent field and focal length is CS=tanεƒe/16F2 in mm, and with the P-V wavefront error smaller than sagittal coma by a factor of 3F, i.e. W=CS/3F=tanεƒe/48F3, the P-V wavefront error at the boundary of visually coma-free field in a 20mm eyepiece in an ƒ/5 Newtonian is about 2 wave P-V for 550nm wavelength.
+It is larger than the "diffraction-limited" coma field (0.42 wave P-V) by a factor of 5, which means that the linear coma free field here is also as much larger than the formal "diffraction-limited" field.

 This, of course, is very much dependant on the telescopic star brightness: fainter star will not show deformation farther off, while on the bright ones will be apparent somewhat closer to field center.